 The mission of Career and Technical Education is to provide students with skills necessary for a successful transition to postsecondary education or work and a desire for life-long learning in a global society.
 It is a critical component in meeting the needs of students in academic achievement, career exploration, career preparation, and leadership development.
-A full range of career and technical education programs in business, agriculture, family and consumer science, and marketing are offered at Whitley County High School.
+A full range of career and technical education programs in business and marketing, agriculture, education and training, construction technology, welding, health science, engineering, family and consumer science, computer science, and JROTC are offered at Whitley County High School.